How to Begin: Writing When the Story Still Hurts

 - A moment you remember

-- What you want but haven’t said out loud
+- What you want but have not said out loud

-They’re meant to meet you exactly where you are.
+They are meant to meet you where you are.

 When Silence Costs Too Much

-Because I know what it’s like to stare at a blank page and feel like the story is too big, too messy, too almost unbelievable, or too painful to put into words.
+Because I know what it is like to stare at a blank page and feel that the story is too big, too messy, too painful, or too hard to trust in words.

-I know what it’s like to wonder if speaking my truth will make things worse.
+I know what it is like to wonder whether speaking the truth will make things worse.

-I know what it’s like to feel like your story might hurt someone else… or that no one will believe you anyway.
+I know what it is like to fear that telling the story might hurt someone else, or that no one will believe you anyway.

 Your Story Is an Act of Resistance